What’s in a photograph, what makes it special?

 The wonderful thing about photography is the connection, and it’s especially refreshing to watch a child photographing someone.
 They don’t have the same inhibitions, our son Luca will walk straight to most people and the end result is a photo an adult would never have taken.

-No one can create exactly the same photograph, each one is individual, unique.
+No one can create exactly the same photograph, each one is individual, unique…each one creates memories!

 Great post Lisa, encouraging your children to take photos is excellent.
 I have experience of Asperger’s so can empathise with you somewhat.